Landlord Software & Technology

 August

-Best for: Self-managing landlords with light to mid-complexity HMOs, between three and ten rooms, who want compliance, rent tracking, and licensing reminders in a single platform alongside their single-let portfolio.
+Best for: self-managing landlords with light to mid-complexity HMOs, between three and ten rooms, who want compliance, rent tracking and licensing reminders in one platform alongside their single-let portfolio.

-August supports HMO tenancies with individual tenant records, room-level rent tracking, and separate deposit records per occupant.
-Each room is set up as a distinct tenancy within the property, with its own rent schedule, payment history, and compliance checklist.
-The compliance journey is structured at landlord, property, and tenancy level, which maps directly to how HMO obligations work in practice.
-Licensing obligations sit at property level alongside the gas safety record, EICR, EPC, and insurance.
-Individual tenancy obligations, deposit protection, prescribed information, Right to Rent checks, move-in alarm checks, sit at tenancy level for each occupant.
+August supports HMO tenancies with individual tenant records, room-level rent tracking and separate deposit records per occupant.
+Each room is set up as a distinct tenancy within the property, with its own rent schedule, payment history and compliance checklist.
+The compliance journey is structured at landlord, property and tenancy level, which maps directly to how HMO obligations work: licensing sits at property level alongside the gas safety record, EICR, EPC and insurance, while deposit protection, prescribed information, Right to Rent checks and move-in alarm checks sit at tenancy level for each occupant.

-August's selective licensing checker helps you identify whether any of your properties fall within an active licensing zone.
-For landlords who are unsure whether a property qualifies as an HMO in the first place, see our guide to whether your property is actually an HMO, the definition catches more landlords than most expect.
+August’s selective licensing checker helps you identify whether any property falls within an active licensing zone, and for landlords unsure whether a property even qualifies, our guide to whether your property is actually an HMO is worth reading, since the definition catches more landlords than most expect.

 Limitations: August is designed for self-managing landlords with up to around thirty units.
-For larger or more operationally complex HMOs with a maintenance team, contractor workflows, and multi-user access requirements, Arthur Online's depth is more appropriate.
+For larger or more operationally complex HMOs with a maintenance team, contractor workflows and multi-user access, Arthur Online’s depth is more appropriate.
 August is built for England and Wales; landlords with Scottish or Northern Irish properties should verify coverage of local licensing requirements.

 Arthur Online

-Limitations: Arthur Online is significantly more complex to set up and operate than self-managing landlord tools.
-Onboarding requires meaningful time investment, and the feature set is overkill for landlords managing two or three HMOs without a team.
-Pricing increases with portfolio size and additional module requirements.
-For a direct comparison with August's feature set, see our August vs Arthur page.
+Limitations: Arthur is significantly more complex to set up and operate than self-managing landlord tools.
+Onboarding takes meaningful time, and the feature set is overkill for landlords managing two or three HMOs without a team.
+Pricing increases with portfolio size and additional modules.
+For a direct comparison with August, see our August vs Arthur page.

 Landlord Vision

-Best for: HMO landlords who prioritise accounting depth alongside compliance, and who want detailed financial reporting across a mixed single-let and HMO portfolio.
+Best for: HMO landlords who prioritise accounting depth alongside compliance and want detailed financial reporting across a mixed single-let and HMO portfolio.

-Limitations: The interface is desktop-first and less suited to landlords who manage primarily on mobile.
-No AI-assisted document reading, so licence and certificate dates require manual entry.
+Limitations: the interface is desktop-first and less suited to landlords who manage primarily on mobile, and there is no AI-assisted document reading, so licence and certificate dates require manual entry.
 For a direct comparison see our August vs Landlord Vision page.

 Landlord Studio

-Landlord Studio supports multi-tenant properties with room-level income tracking and its mobile app's receipt scanning and mileage tracking are best in class.
-For HMO landlords who primarily manage on their phone and want clean financial records for their accountant without a desktop-heavy platform, Landlord Studio's mobile experience is the strongest in the comparison.
+Landlord Studio supports multi-tenant properties with room-level income tracking, and its mobile app’s receipt scanning and mileage tracking are best in class.
+For HMO landlords who primarily manage on their phone and want clean financial records for their accountant without a desktop-heavy platform, its mobile experience is the strongest in this comparison.

-Limitations: HMO compliance features are limited.
-There is no guided compliance checklist, no HMO licence tracking as a distinct feature, and fire safety task prompts are not built in.
-For landlords where compliance is the primary concern, which for most HMO operators it should be, Landlord Studio requires a separate compliance system.
+Limitations: HMO compliance features are limited, with no guided compliance checklist, no HMO licence tracking as a distinct feature, and no built-in fire-safety task prompts.
+Where compliance is the primary concern, which for most HMO operators it should be, Landlord Studio needs a separate compliance system.
 For a direct comparison see our August vs Landlord Studio page.

 HMO compliance in 2026: what your software must track

 The compliance burden of an HMO in 2026 is substantially heavier than it was five years ago.
-The Renters' Rights Act, which came into force on 1 May 2026, abolished section 21 no-fault evictions.
-For HMO landlords, this means that recovering possession of an individual room now requires a section 8 notice supported by documented evidence.
-In a shared property with five or more tenants, the standard of record-keeping required to pursue a legitimate possession claim, payment history by room, communication logs with individual tenants, maintenance response records, compliance certificate dates, demands a system rather than a folder.
+The Renters’ Rights Act 2025, in force since 1 May 2026, abolished Section 21 no-fault evictions, so recovering possession of an individual room now requires a Section 8 notice supported by documented evidence.
+In a shared property with five or more tenants, the standard of record-keeping needed to pursue a legitimate possession claim, payment history by room, communication logs with individual tenants, maintenance response records and compliance certificate dates, demands a system rather than a folder.

-The licensing compliance picture has also shifted.
-Over sixty local authorities in England now operate active selective licensing schemes following the December 2024 removal of the central government approval requirement.
-Many of these councils are also running additional HMO licensing schemes that capture three- and four-person properties previously below the mandatory threshold.
+The licensing picture has also shifted.
+Many local authorities in England now operate active selective-licensing schemes following the December 2024 removal of the central-government approval requirement, and many are also running additional HMO schemes that capture three- and four-person properties previously below the mandatory threshold.
 Landlords who have not reviewed their licensing position since 2023 may be operating unlicensed without knowing it.

 Operating an unlicensed HMO is a criminal offence.
-Civil penalties of up to £30,000 per offence apply.
-Councils can also issue rent repayment orders requiring landlords to repay up to twelve months of rent to tenants or the local authority.
-For a current picture of which local authorities have introduced new licensing schemes in 2026, see our landlord licensing in 2026 article.
+On conviction the fine is unlimited, and as an alternative to prosecution a council can issue a civil penalty of up to £30,000 per offence.
+Separately, a tenant or the council can apply for a rent repayment order, and under the Renters’ Rights Act the maximum has doubled from twelve months to two years’ rent, a material increase in exposure for a multi-tenant property.
+For a current picture of which authorities have introduced new schemes in 2026, see our landlord licensing in 2026 article.

-The fire safety obligations that apply as licence conditions are non-negotiable and regularly inspected by local authority housing officers.
-Every HMO licence requires annual submission of a gas safety certificate, maintenance of electrical appliances in a safe condition, smoke alarms on every storey, and from October 2022, carbon monoxide alarms in every room with a fixed combustion appliance.
+The fire-safety obligations that apply as licence conditions are non-negotiable and regularly inspected by local-authority housing officers.
+Every HMO licence requires annual submission of a gas safety certificate, electrical appliances kept in safe condition, smoke alarms on every storey, and, since October 2022, a carbon monoxide alarm in any room used as living accommodation that contains a fixed combustion appliance other than a gas cooker.
 For a full breakdown of alarm requirements, see our guide to carbon monoxide alarm regulations for landlords.

 HMO management software and Making Tax Digital

-For HMO landlords above the income threshold, the shift to Making Tax Digital from April 2026 adds a further requirement to the software selection decision.
-MTD requires digital records of rental income at property level, which for an HMO means per-room income recorded accurately throughout the year, not reconstructed at quarter-end.
-A software platform that tracks rent per room and exports clean figures by property and period is well-positioned for MTD.
-One that aggregates income at property level without room-level granularity creates additional reconciliation work every quarter.
+For HMO landlords above the income threshold, the shift to Making Tax Digital adds a further requirement to the software decision.
+MTD requires digital records of rental income at property level, which for an HMO means per-room income recorded accurately throughout the year rather than reconstructed at quarter-end.
+A platform that tracks rent per room and exports clean figures by property and period is well positioned for MTD; one that aggregates at property level without room-level granularity creates extra reconciliation work every quarter.

-For a full explanation of MTD requirements, income thresholds, and the April 2027 extension to the £30,000 threshold, see our complete guide to Making Tax Digital for landlords.
-If you are considering a limited company structure for your HMO portfolio, a common approach given Section 24 mortgage interest restrictions, see our guide to how rental income is taxed in the UK for the relevant comparison.
+For a full explanation of MTD requirements, income thresholds and the phased extension (£50,000 from April 2026, £30,000 from April 2027 and £20,000 from April 2028), see our complete guide to Making Tax Digital for landlords.
+If you are considering a limited company structure for your HMO portfolio, a common approach given Section 24 mortgage-interest restrictions, our guide to how rental income is taxed in the UK sets out the comparison.

 Which HMO management software is right for you